awsdocs/aws-cryptography-overview-developer-guide/doc_source/awscryp-service-encrypt.md

 The AWS Encryption SDK offers advanced data protection features, including envelope encryption and additional authenticated data \(AAD\)\.
 It also offers secure, authenticated, symmetric key algorithm suites, such as 256\-bit AES\-GCM with key derivation and signing\.

 The AWS Encryption SDK is developed as an open source project\.
-It is available in Java, Python, and a command line interface that is supported on Linux, macOS, and Windows\.
+It is available in [Java](https://github.com/aws//aws-encryption-sdk-java), [Python](https://github.com/aws//aws-encryption-sdk-python), [C](https://github.com/awslabs//aws-encryption-sdk-c) \(preview release\) and a [command line interface](https://github.com/aws//aws-encryption-sdk-cli) that is supported on Linux, macOS, and Windows\.
 All implementations are interoperable\.
 For example, you can encrypt your data with the Java library and decrypt it with the Python library\.
-Or you can encrypt data with the CLI and decrypt it with the Python library\.
+Or you can encrypt data with the C library and decrypt it with the CLI\.

 For informations about the AWS Encryption SDK, see the [AWS Encryption SDK Developer Guide](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/)\.